 A consent workshop activity using handshakes as a way of learning about sexual consent.
 Taken from my new Consent Teaching Pack

-This is an activity that Meg-John Barker and I have been working on together over the last couple of years.
+This is an activity that I came up with and Meg-John Barker and I have been using and developed in the last few years.
 I’ve used it in sex education with young people and adults, Meg-John has used it in training courses with therapists and we’ve both used it at seminars.
 We’ve found it a really useful exercise as it opens up lots of discussion about how we ask for our needs to be met as well as understanding some of the barriers for this.
 It works as an analogy for sexual consent, but it’s also interesting to think about how we do and don’t consent to greetings in everyday life.

 For full instructions on how to use this activity, as well as a comprehensive slideshow to help you to deliver it, you should check out my new Consent Teaching Pack, which contains several other interactive and in-depth activities about consent, negotiation and power.
 It’s just £12.50 for an instant download.